kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

     - How can I improve my efforts, processes, and outcomes in the future?

 The critical question to ask yourself when you think that your learning is complete is "How do I know my learning is complete and that I have actually reached my goal?"
+And what evidence can you provide to support your answer to this question.

 <aside>